UsikuGames/Play-to-Save_Offramp-and-Transfer-Out/README.md

   - Confirm transaction completion
   - Burn matching amount of stable coins from the system
   - Report confirmation to player

+## Tech Stack

+**Client:** HTML,JS

+**Server:** PHP

+## Functionality
+- Get user details from the client and send them to the backend via hmtl form.
+- The backend shoud get user details from the frontend and process them and make payments via the honey coin API.

 Watch a DEMO video of this module at: https://www.youtube.com/watch?v=cSZ8Mjbp1ss